ChrisTowles/Blog-old/pages/posts/example-of-how-migrate-vue-2-vueify-jest-to-vue2-vite-and-vitest.md

 ---
-title: example of how migrate vue 2 vueify jest to vue2 vite and vitest
+title: Example of how migrate vue 2, vuetify to vite and vitest
 date: 2022-01-09T16:00:00.000+00:00
 lang: en
 duration: 15 min
 ---

-# Example of migrate a Vue 2 + Vueify and Jest to Vite and Vitest

 So my main project at work is a [Vue 2](https://vuejs.org/) and [Vuetify 2](https://vuetifyjs.com/) site, but privately I have been playing with [Vue 3](https://vuejs.org/) and really loved the [Composition API](https://staging.vuejs.org/guide/introduction.html#api-styles) to avoid `mixins`.
 Due to some new features we are planning building soon.
 I really wanted to write it in `vue 3`, to prevent needing to migrate it to `vue 3` after it was just finished in `vue 2`.